-6.6 French Program
+6.8 French Program

-French is taught to students in all grades, K-8.
+Basic French is taught to all students in K-8.
 French specialists teach this program which is thematic based and provides a basic repertoire of vocabulary, an appreciation of culture and introduction to basic grammar.

-6.7 Holy Childhood Association (HCA) | Pontifical Mission Societies
+6.9 Holy Childhood Association (HCA) | Pontifical Mission Societies